SamarthDharpure/Quantix/README.md

 # 🚚 Quantix - Inventory Management System

-An intuitive, desktop **Inventory Management System** built with **Python (Tkinter)** and **SQL**.
+Quantix is an intuitive, desktop **Inventory Management System** built with **Python (Tkinter)** and **SQL**.
 This application provides a complete GUI-based solution to manage employees, suppliers, categories, products, sales, and billing — ideal for small retail stores and inventory-based businesses.

 ## ✨ Features